williamle8300/new-module/README.md

 - at infinite

 - real world thing
-- modeled philsophically
+- philsophically modeled
-- mathematical precision
+- with mathematical precision
 - proofed in javascript

 - you want it
 - does 1 thing
 - completely open-sourceable

--  "turtle"
+  "turtle"
-- learn   do
+ learn  do

 - quickest path to a README